How Biophilic Design Can Help Manage Chronic Disease

 - How relaxing sounds and soothing smells can reduce stress.

 - How providing a range of levels of privacy can empower staff and visitors and lower blood pressure.

-By bringing nature and patterns evolved from nature into our buildings, neighborhoods, cities, and infrastructure, the new thought leadership in design promotes the direct link of nature to the well-researched benefits of health and overall well-being.
-In the end, combining both low environmental impact design and wellness-focused design results in restorative human-centered design.
+By bringing nature and patterns evolved from nature into our buildings, neighbourhoods, cities, and infrastructure, the new thought leadership in design promotes the direct link of nature to the well-researched benefits of health and overall well-being.
+In the end, combining both low environmental impact design and wellness-focused design results in restorative human-centred design.